Miss Teenager World

 Miss Teenager World is the oldest international teen beauty pageant, founded in Guayaquil, Ecuador.

 The pageant is only open to teenage girls and women who have never been married or given birth.

-The current Miss Teenager World is Mogau Ramaila of South Africa who was crowned on November 25, 2024 in Lima, Peru.
+The current Miss Teenager World is Sahara Ledesma of Colombia who was crowned on November 30, 2025 in Chiclayo, Peru.

 History

 Miss Teenager World was launched in the year 1990 and continued in the coming year as well.
 In 2016, the beauty contest chose to Miss Teenager Universal and was held for the first time in the history in Panama.